Community Blog Music and Prayer Leadership

 - Poteiakh et-yadekha, Hebrew from Psalm 145 (“Ashrei”), original English translation, created for a minchah (afternoon) service at the New Mexico/Mexico border wall near El Paso on a clergy witness trip to the border with T’ruah and HIAS.
 (Composed and recorded by Vera Broekhuysen in 2019.)

-Hebrew College 2017 alumni Rabbi Mónica Gomery and Rabbi Arielle Rosenberg are collaborating on an online Hallel minyan called “Mutual Aid Hallel,” bringing innovative music and prayer in celebration of Rosh Chodesh to their communities at Congregation Kol Tzedek in Philadelphia, PA and Shir Tikvah in Minneapolis, MN respectively.
+Hebrew College 2017 alumni Rabbi Mónica Gomery and Rabbi Arielle Rosenberg collaborated on an online Hallel minyan called “Mutual Aid Hallel,” bringing innovative music and prayer in celebration of Rosh Chodesh to their communities at Congregation Kol Tzedek in Philadelphia, PA and Shir Tikvah in Minneapolis, MN respectively.